brianhouse/art_and_code/units/4_nonlinearity/code.md

 You found a spring!
 Drink up.
 ```

-### Dynamic descriptions
+### More dynamic descriptions

+Another example of how a description might change depending on global variables.
 In this example, the contents of a shelf are listed, which depends on which objects have been previously taken.
-It demonstrates how you might use nested `if` statements to change the nature of the description and what actions are possible.
-This is just a more complex version of keeping track of whether a key was present or not in the example above.

 ```py
 has_spacesuit = False